Client Authentication Certificates

 The other browsers such as Firefox or Chrome can optionally use the Mac key store

-too (when they are running on OSX), but Safari must store its keys and certificates
+too (when they are running on OSX), but Safari always stores its keys and certificates

 NOTE: There is a minor bug in the way that Safari applies client certificates to websites, but there is a work-around for the bug that is described below (starting in Step 10).
 To get things working smoothly you must follow all of the steps listed below.